borilla/z80-maxam-sublime/README.md

 ## Notes
 Was written for Sublime Text 2 but may also work in Sublime Text 3.
 I use it to write [Maxam](http://www.cpcwiki.eu/index.php/Maxam_1.5)/[WinAPE](http://www.winape.net/) code so it may need slight tweaking to work properly with other assemblers.
 It's pretty unsophisticated at the moment but it does the job

-If you're interested in writing z80 for the Amstrad CPC then you may find [z80.html](https://cdn.rawgit.com/borilla/z80-maxam-sublime/82d12531/z80.html) useful.
-It contains a list of available instructions and "nop" timings for each
+If you're interested in writing z80 for the Amstrad CPC then you may find [z80.html](https://borilla.co.uk/z80.html) useful.
+It contains a list of available instructions and "nop" (microsecond) timings for each